-Keep the pot covered and reduce the heat to medium low and simmer until fork tender, roughly 30 to 45 minutes depending on the size of the beets.
-Larger beets can take up to 60 minutes.
+Keep the pot covered and reduce the heat to medium low and simmer until fork tender, roughly 30 to 45 minutes depending on the size.
+Larger ones can take up to 60 minutes.

-To check if the beets are cooked, pierce with a fork.
+To check if they are cooked, pierce with a fork.
 If the fork easily inserts into the beet, they’re done.
 Remove them from the pot with a fork or a slotted spoon, and place on a large plate.

 When they’re cool enough to handle, cut off the stems and roots.
 Rub the skins off with a dry paper towel, or rub them under cold running water.

 Rinse off any small amounts of remaining beet peel under cold water.
-Now you’re ready to use the cooked beets in your recipe of choice.
+Now you’re ready to use them in your recipe of choice.

-I chose to slice the beets for the photo shoot and then I decided to cut them smaller to use in a salad.
-Feel free to quarter, cube, or puree the cooked beets.
+I chose to slice them for the photo shoot and then I decided to cut them smaller to use in a salad.
+Feel free to quarter, cube, or puree once cooked.

-- Keep at least 1 inch of the stem and the root intact before boiling the beets whole.
+- Keep at least 1 inch of the stem and the root intact before boiling them whole.
 This will keep the beet from bleeding too much into the water.